compose-run/client/README.md

 There are just two files, really:

-- `shared-types.ts`, which is just a symlink from `compose-node/src/shared-types.ts`
 - `index.ts`, which contains the whole library
+- `shared-types.ts`, which contains all the types that are shared between the client and server

 ## Running & Testing

 Currently the way I run & test this library is in the context of the `compose-community` project.
-The `npm run build` command (which you need to run in this directory, not the top-level directory) will compile and sync the built version of the library to `compose-community`.
+The `npm run build` command will compile and sync the built version of the library to `compose-community`.
 (Unfortunately I haven't yet found a way to export the types to that repo, so you may have to recreate them there manually.
 Hopefully this will be solved when we package up this client library as a proper npm module.)

-Of course we'll also eventually want tests in this repo itself, but for now, I think simply using the library ourselves in `compose-community` is sufficient to catch most of the bugs.